tim-hellhake/influxdb-bridge/README.md

 Save your device states to an InfluxDB.

+In order to use this addon you need a running InfluxDB instance.

+The repo contains a docker-compose config (`docker-compose.yml`) which runs InfluxDB and Grafana locally.

 # How to use
 * Go to `settings/developer` and click `Create local authorization`
 * Create a new token and copy it